 Vaping is generally considered to be a healthier alternative to smoking, and it can provide fast-acting effects similar to smoking.
-Vaping CBD can also give you a fast relief, just as smoking.
+Vaping CBD can also give you fast relief, just like smoking.

 3. Cooking with CBD Flower

-You can use CBD flower in the kitchen by infusing them into butter or oil and use the infusion in recipes such as baked goods or sauces.
+You can use CBD flowers in the kitchen by infusing them into butter or oil and use the infusion in recipes such as baked goods or sauces.